itworks99/hammerclock/.junie/guidelines.md

 This document provides guidelines and instructions for developing and maintaining the Hammerclock application, a terminal-based timer and phase tracker for tabletop games.

-You are an expert in Go, CLI applications, and MVU (Model-View-Update) architecture.
-Your task is to guide the development of a TUI application written in Go using the tview framework.
-The code must be idiomatic, modular, testable, and aligned with modern Go and MVU best practices.
+Hammerclock is a Go-based terminal user interface (TUI) application built with the tview framework, following the Model-View-Update (MVU) architecture.
+The code should be idiomatic, modular, testable, and aligned with modern Go and MVU best practices.

 ## Role Expectations